 Hungry for more?
 Read the job description of an electrician at the United States Department of Labor as well.
 They have done an excellent job of explaining this career choice.

-Step Two: General Requirements to Become an Electrician
+Step Two: Know the General Requirements to Become an Electrician

 The second step to become an electrician is real short and sweet.
 Simply double-check that you meet the following general requirements: